 Lead Agents partner with early childhood programs in their local communities to provide the following services.
 When delivered together, these services and materials have been proven to have a positive impact on the instructional practices of early childhood teachers and the school readiness of the children in their classrooms:

-TSR is currently soliciting applications from prospective Lead Agents for the 2017-19 grant cycle.
-Click below to download the Request for Applications.
-NOTE: A correction to the RFA was issued on May 12, 2017 (relating to coaching hours for the CIRCLE CDA Training Program expansion model).
+TSR is currently soliciting applications from prospective Lead Agents for the 2019-21 grant cycle.
+Click below to download the Request for Applications document to learn about TSR Comprehensive and the application process.

-The Children’s Learning Institute hosted a Pre-Application webinar on Wednesday, May 3, 2017.
-All current and prospective lead agents are strongly encouraged to view the recorded webinar.
-Click here to view the recorded webinar.
+The Children’s Learning Institute hosted a Pre-Application webinar on Monday, April 1, 2019.
+All current and prospective lead agents are strongly encouraged to view the webinar.

 Learn More about TSR Comprehensive